mdarora/BookStore_project/README.txt

 	-Now we are talking, successfully created new category;
 0138
-	-Added Api call method for deleting the category in category controller
+	-Added Api call method for deleting the category in category controller 0141
+	-Added the onclick event in js file to call the api delete endpoint